Skip to main content

 Member Owned Generation (For Wind, Solar, Etc.)

-MJM Electric Cooperative allows Members to install a wind, solar, or other type of generator to our electrical grid.
+MJM Electric Cooperative allows Members to install a wind, solar, or other type of generator, no larger than 25kW, to our electrical grid.

 Considering a home solar energy system?
 As the price for solar equipment decreases and members look for ways to reduce their energy costs, the question of whether to install a solar energy system on a home comes up more frequently.
 Members should consider multiple factors and ask key questions when researching and making the right decisions for their households.